-The Department of Earth System Science in Tsinghua University (DESS) algorithm retrieves both sea ice thickness and snow depth simultaneously by using sea ice freeboard from CS2 and L-band (1.4 GHz) Tbs from the Soil Moisture and Ocean Salinity (SMOS) satellite (Xu et al., In preparation).
-The active period of these two satellites are both from 2010 to present.

-- 255 Specifically, this algorithm combines a hydrostatic equilibrium model and improved L-band radiation model (Xu et al., 2017).
+The Department of Earth System Science in Tsinghua University (DESS) algorithm retrieves both sea ice thickness and snow depth simultaneously by using sea ice freeboard from CS2 and the L band (1.4 GHz) Tbs from the Soil Moisture and Ocean Salinity (SMOS) satellite (Xu et al., 2020).
+The active periods of these two satellites are both from 2010 to present.
+Specifically, this algorithm combines a hydrostatic equilibrium model and improved L-band radiation model (Xu et al., 2017).
 Sea ice freeboard is converted to sea ice thickness based on hydrostatic equilibrium (Laxon et al., 2003), using assumptions on snow, ice and water densities.
-Tbs from SMOS can be used to retrieve thin sea ice thickness (Kaleschke et al., 2012) and snow depth over thick ice (Maaß et al., 2013).
+Tbs from SMOS can be used to retrieve thin sea ice thickness (Kaleschke et al., 2012) and snow depth over thick ice (Maaß et al., 2013(@).
 The L-band radiation model is further improved by adding vertical structure of temperature and salinity in sea ice and snow (Zhou et al., 2017).
-In order to obtain the missing measurements resulting from - 260 limited upper latitude in the SMOS satellite, L-band Tbs spanning inclination angles from 0° to 40° and from 85° N to 87.5° N is approximated using Tbs of all frequencies in AMSR-E and AMSR2 through a back-propagation machine learning process.
-By combining the two observational datasets, the uncertainties in both sea ice thickness and snow depth are largely reduced.
-Unlike optimal interpolation-based sea ice thickness synergy, as applied in Ricker et al. (2017), the uncertainty in ice thickness is reduced through an explicitly retrieved snow depth. - 265 - Both sea ice thickness and snow depth are available in the DESS product.
-Here we use the monthly snow depth maps available for March of each year since 2011, which are provided at a spatial resolution of 12.5×12.5 km on a polar stereographic grid.
+In order to obtain the missing measurements resulting from limited upper latitude in the SMOS satellite, L-band Tbs spanning inclination angles from 0 to 40° and from 85 to 87.5° N are approximated using Tbs of all frequencies in AMSR-E and AMSR2 through a back-propagation machine-learning process.
+By combining the two observational data sets, the uncertainties in both sea ice thickness and snow depth are largely reduced.
+Unlike optimal interpolation-based sea ice thickness synergy, as applied in Ricker et al. (2017), the uncertainty in ice thickness is reduced through an explicitly retrieved snow depth.

+Both sea ice thickness and snow depth are available in the DESS product.
+Here we use the monthly snow depth maps available for March of each year since 2011, which are provided at a spatial grid spacing of 12.5×12.5 km on a polar stereographic projection.

-Snow products inter-comparison 3
+3 Snow products inter-comparison

-In this section, we carry out a systematic comparison of the eight snow products, using the two climatological snow datasets 270 (W99 and SS18) as a reference for all comparisons and analyses.
-Section 3.1 presents the results for mean snow depth and its spatial distribution, Section 3.2 introduces the seasonal cycle, whereas the long-term trend and inter-annual variability is presented in Section 3.3.
-For the two products that model an evolving snow density, we also intercompare these against climatology (Section 3.4).
-While we focus on basin-wide estimates for the whole Arctic, we also explore consistency and mean state of all products over three sub-regions: the Canadian Arctic sector (CA) including Canadian Archipelago, the Atlantic (Atlantic) and the Pacific & Central Arctic (Pacific) sectors (regions outlined in Figure S1).
-Over these regions, sea ice conditions vary considerably, with mostly thick MYI within the CA, and thinner FYI elsewhere.
+In this section, we carry out a systematic comparison of the eight snow products, using the two climatological snow data sets (W99 and SS18) as a reference for all comparisons and analyses.
+Section 3.1 presents the results for mean snow depth and its spatial distribution, Sect.
+3.2 introduces the seasonal cycle, and the long-term trend and interannual variability is presented in Sect.
+3.3.
+For the two products that model an evolving snow density, we also intercompare these against climatology (Sect.
+3.4).
+While we focus on basin-wide estimates for the whole Arctic, we also explore consistency and mean state of all products over three sub-regions: the Canadian Arctic sector (CA) including the Canadian Arctic Archipelago, the Atlantic (Atlantic), and the Pacific and Central Arctic (Pacific) sectors (regions outlined in Fig. S1).
+Over these regions, sea ice conditions vary considerably, with mostly thick MYI within the CA and thinner FYI elsewhere.
 The North Atlantic has generally more precipitation as a result of proximity to the North Atlantic storm tracks.

 Given the relatively long time period and basin-scale coverage provided by SnowModel-LG, this snow depth product is used as the reference product when carrying out the regional consistency checks.
-To align the temporal and spatial resolution between all snow products, comparisons are mainly carried out after year 2000 and focused on the early and late winter months of October/November and March/April.
-The products containing data for longer time periods are further explored against climatologies and their long-term trends are assessed.
+To align the temporal and spatial resolution between all snow products, comparisons are mainly carried out after year 2000 and focused on the early and late winter months of October and/or November and March and/or April.
+The products containing data for longer time periods are further explored against climatologies, and their long-term trends are assessed.

-Mean state and distribution of snow depth 3.1
+3.1 Mean state and distribution of snow depth